pascal-p/ruby-progr-impromptu/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/lc_doublet.
+Bug reports and pull requests are welcome on GitHub at https://github.com/pascal-p/lc_doublet.

+## license
+BSD-2-Clause